 Be it a rejection or a poor score, a parent needs to understand the role they play here.
 First, your child is the one experiencing this distress, not you.
 By showing your disappointment, you will only make your child feel worse, not to mention potentially preventing your child from continuing to move forward.
 Instead, allow your child time to express disappointment, provide the appropriate amount of comfort (you know your child best), and then encourage your child to persevere.
 Suggest that your applicant explore alternatives and examine the factors they can change to improve the outcome in the future.
 Play the role of the motivational coach; don’t play the blame game.

 Not sure you can effectively guide your child through the grad school admissions process (in a balanced, non-pushy way, of course)?
-Browse our catalog of services to access professional guidance today!Want one of our admissions experts to help you get accepted?
+Browse our catalog of services to access professional guidance today!Want an admissions expert help you get accepted?
 Click here to get in touch!

 • Get Your Game On: Prepping For Your Grad School Application, a free guide